qdrant/landing_page/qdrant-landing/content/documentation/embedding/gemini.md

 # Gemini

-Qdrant is compatible with Gemini Embedding Model API and its official Python SDK that might be installed as any other package:
+Qdrant is compatible with Gemini Embedding Model API and its official Python SDK that can be installed as any other package:

 Gemini is a new family of Google PaLM models, released in December 2023.
 The new embedding models succeed the previous Gecko Embedding Model.